ExpiredPopsicle/SnekStudio/README.md

    Sometimes there will be duplicate devices.
 If the one you want doesn't work, try the duplicate.

-8. Select blend shapes mode.

-   If your VRM supports the 50-something extra blend shapes (the "Perfect Sync" blend shapes, ARKit blend shapes, MediaPipe blend shapes, etc), then make sure "Use MediaPipe Shapes" is checked and "Use basic VRM shapes" is un-checked.

-   If your VRM does NOT support those, then make sure "Use MediaPipe Shapes" is un-checked and "Use basic VRM shapes" is checked.

-9. Set arm rest angle.
+8. Set arm rest angle.

    After this, you can close the Mods settings.

-10. Set the window to transparent, if desired.
+9. Set the window to transparent, if desired.

 	Settings -> Window... -> Transparent background

 	Should work with OBS Xcomposite capture.

-11. (Optional) Set up colliders and then thrown object redeems.
+10. (Optional) Set up colliders and then thrown object redeems.

 	Note: Thrown objects will not work without colliders.